rahji/writing-with-github/settingup.md

 3. In the search field, type "grammarly."
 This will filter the list of settings to show only those related to the Grammarly extension.
 4. Under "Grammarly > Files: Include", click **Add Item**.
 Enter the text `**/*.md` and choose **OK**.
 5. Under "Grammarly > Config: Document Domain", choose **academic**.
 6. Close the Settings tab, by clicking the **x** at the top of the tab.
-You changes are automatically saved.
+Your changes are automatically saved.

 The Grammarly extension seems to work fine without a Grammarly account.
 If you have a free or premium Grammarly account, you can link it to the Grammarly extension by following these steps: